sulu/sulu/UPGRADE.md

 ### Website Navigation

-Children of Test-Pages wont be merged into the upper layer.
+Children of pages with the state "test" or pages which wrong navigation context wont be merged into the upper layer.
 They will be ignored in the tree navigation.

 ## 1.0.0-RC1